Particular product fields are searchable

 There are several types of synonyms that get applied:

-- User-generated synonyms: Synonyms which your team uploads through the Bloomreach Dashboard
+User-generated synonyms: Synonyms that your team uploads through the Bloomreach Dashboard

 Synonyms help expand the query and return relevant products even when customers are looking for your product using different terminology than how it has been described in your catalog.